jlesage/docker-filebot/README.md

 **NOTE**: For the script to properly function, container folders `/watch` and `/output` must be properly mapped to the host.
 See the [Data Volumes](#data-volumes) section.

+### Using a Beta Version

+This container provides the stable version of FileBot.
+However, it's possible to use a beta version when needed.
+This is done by setting the environment variable `USE_FILEBOT_BETA` to `1`.

+When set, the custom FileBot installation located under `/config/beta` (container path) is used (instead of the stable version).

+FileBot beta version can be installed manually, by downloading the portable version from https://get.filebot.net/filebot/BETA and extracting the package to `/config/beta`.
+Else, the latest beta version is downloaded automatically during the startup of the container if no installation is found under `/config/beta`.

+**NOTE**: Beta version may have bugs and stability issues.
+Use at your own risk.

 [TimeZone]: http://en.wikipedia.org/wiki/List_of_tz_database_time_zones